Transitional Conditional Independence: Discussion

-We developed the theory of transition probability spaces, transitional random variables and transitional conditional indpendence.
+We developed the theory of transition probability spaces, transitional random variables and transitional conditional independence.
 These concepts are most well behaved if the underlying spaces have similar properties to standard measurable spaces.
-To extend the theory as far as possible we studied, developed and generalized the theory of univeral measurable spaces.
-Furthermore, we proved the disintegration of transition probabilities, i.e.\ the existence of regular conditional Markov kernels on standard, analytic and universal measurable spaces.\\ Transitional conditional independence was defined as an asymmetric notion of (ir)relevance relations.
-We developed the theory of asymmetric separoids and showed that transitional conditional independence and the graphical notion of $\sigma$-separation satisfy all those asymmetric separoid rules.
-We then showed how to relate those notions in graphical models and proved a global Markov property for those.
-We also showed in the Appendix how the global Markov property implies the validity of the 3 main rules of the causal do-calculus in measure theoretic generality and indicated how to apply it to further causal concepts.\\ We then compared transitional conditional independence to other notions of extended conditional independence and showed that it is stronger than all of those.\\ We also showed that transitional conditional independence can express classical statistical concepts like ancillarity, sufficiency, adequacy and invariant reductions, etc. We also demonstrated what it can say about Bayesian statistics, the likelihood principle, propensity scores, etc.\\ Finally, we want to stress the simplicity of the definition of \emph{transitional conditional independence}:
+We isolated the exact requirement in the notion of a \emph{disintegration triple}.
+Furthermore, we proved the disintegration of transition probabilities, i.e.\ the existence of conditional Markov kernels, on such spaces.\\ Transitional conditional independence was defined as an asymmetric notion of (ir)relevance relations.
+We developed the theory of asymmetric separoids and showed that transitional conditional independence and the graphical notion of id-separation, the $J$-shift of d-separation, satisfy all those asymmetric separoid rules.
+We then showed how to relate those notions in graphical models and proved a global Markov property for Bayesian networks with non-stochastic input variables in measure theoretic generality.\\ We then compared transitional conditional independence to other notions of extended conditional independence and showed that it is stronger than the two whose definition we reproduce, \cite{CD17} and \cite{FM20}; for the symmetric notions we gave an explicit example of what a symmetrization loses, see \Cref{eg:symmetrization-loses}.\\ We also showed that transitional conditional independence can express classical statistical concepts like ancillarity, sufficiency, adequacy and invariant reductions, etc. We also demonstrated what it can say about Bayesian statistics, the likelihood principle, propensity scores, etc.\\ Finally, we want to stress the simplicity of the definition of \emph{transitional conditional independence}: